gcky/gcky.github.io/scrolljack.md

 article_title: What's wrong with the watchOS4 page?
 ---

-Apple's WWDC 2017 just happened and one of the six announcements was the new version of watchOS.
+In Apple's WWDC 2017, one of the six announcements was the new version of watchOS.
 Along with the new version of iOS and macOS (the name *High Sierra* warrants an article on its own), shiny new pages were set up in the Apple website to showcase the new features of each of these OS updates.
 I have to admit that I am not particularly interested in the Apple Watch (I don't own one), but I figured I would look into the updates they had for (probably) the only smart-watch platform that has the chance of succeeding; I was greeted with this.

 On the surface, everything seems fine, good even.
 After all, Apple is known for its designs.
 Centered image of the product with big bold typography and smooth animations, it seems to tick all the boxes of a well designed, modern web page.
 So what's wrong then?